 Not sure about the best concrete mix to use?
 Don’t worry — it’s as easy as 1-2-3, especially with Quikrete Concrete Mix, Quikrete Fast-Setting Concrete and Quikrete Countertop Mix, three of the most popular options.

-If you use the right concrete mix and cure the project properly, you’ll have the best-looking, longest-lasting concrete.
+If you use the right concrete mix and cure the project properly, you’ll have the best-looking, longest-lasting concrete in the neighborhood.

-Quikrete’s original concrete mix is a blend of portland cement, sand and gravel or stone, and it’s perfect for general concrete work.
+Quikrete Concrete Mix — the original blend of portland cement, sand and gravel or stone — is perfect for general concrete work.

 Just mix water and Quikrete Concrete Mix in a barrel-type concrete mixer or a mortar mixer.
 On the other hand, you can empty concrete bags into a mixing container and hand-mix with water.